27 times the bridesmaid…

 Any rom-com film about a bride at the time of this film’s release usually led to our heroine walking down the aisle eventually or at the very least finding true love at another wedding.
 Her male best friend almost always is falling for her.
 Unless he’s Rupert Everett.

-Or CLICK HERE to read what the other Quirky Cat thought at Thoughts All Sorts.
+Or CLICK HERE to read what the other Quirky Cat thought at her blog at Thoughts All Sorts.
 And tune in next time for more reely random reviews with those 2 Reel Quirky Cats.